Copernicus' Star

 Copernicus' Star (Gwiazda Kopernika) is a Polish-language children's animated film, directed and written by Zdzisław Kudła and Andrzej Orzechowski.
 It was produced by Studio Filmów Rysunkowych in Bielsko-Biała, Poland, and released on 2 October 2009.
 The main cast included Piotr Adamczyk, Jerzy Stuhr, Anna Cieślak, Jan Peszek, Piotr Fronczewski, and Olgierd Łukaszewicz.
 The story follows Nicholas, an astronomy student as he makes the world-changing discovery.
-It was based on life of Nicholas Copernicus, a 15th- and 16th-century Renaissance scientist, and the author of the heliocentric model of the universe.
+It was based on the life of Nicholas Copernicus, a 15th- and 16th-century Renaissance scientist, and the author of the heliocentric model of the universe.

 Plot

 Nicholas Copernicus, son of a merchant, is a smart curious child that lives in the 15-century Toruń.
 When he is ten years old, Paul van de Volder, a Dutch astrologer, visits his house and foretells him a brilliant future.
 With the help of his father, the boy begins to take an interest in the stars hoping to find some answers.
 When his father dies Nicolaus does not lose faith.
 Some time later he starts to study at the Jagiellonian University in Kraków.
 It is here that he meets Paul van de Volder again.
 The battle for Nicolaus’s soul begins.
 On the one side there is the charlatan astrologer Van de Volder, on the other, Albert of Brudzewo and the other professors at the University.
 The young Nicolaus discovers the secrets of the sky.
 Astrology and astronomy are in conflict.
-Searching for the answers, Nicolaus is lead to an astounding discovery.
+Searching for the answers, Nicolaus is led to an astounding discovery.
 Uncertain of his findings, he goes to Rome and Bologna, where his further studies confirm his theory.
 However, before he publishes it, he has to face his antagonist one last time.